 This post may contain affiliate links.
 Read disclosure policy

 Taco chili is a fun twist on two family favorites!
-This hearty recipe is loaded with seasoned beef, beans, and all the taco flavors you crave, served up in a bowl and topped with sour cream, cheddar, and crumbled tortilla chips.
+This hearty chili recipe is loaded with seasoned beef, beans, and all the taco flavors you crave, served up in a bowl and topped with sour cream, cheddar, and crumbled tortilla chips.

 Look.
 It was only a matter of time before I turned a taco into something that you could eat with a spoon, you guys.